pytorch-labs/superblock/README.md

 * Offline sparsification with BSR:
     ```
-    torchrun --nproc_per_node=8 evaluate.py  --model vit_b_16 --batch-size 256 --amp --sparsity-linear 0.9 --sp-linear-tile-size 32 --weights-path /path/to/model_299.pth  --data-path /path/to/imagenet --sparsify-weights --bsr 256
+    torchrun --nproc_per_node=8 evaluate.py  --model vit_b_16 --batch-size 256 --amp --sparsity-linear 0.9 --sp-linear-tile-size 32 --weights-path /path/to/model_299.pth  --data-path /path/to/imagenet --sparsify-weights --bsr 32
     ```
-    This command applies 90% sparsity to linear layers using 32x32 tiles, loads the model weights from model_299.pth, loads the ImageNet validation set located at the specified path, applies offline sparsification to the weights, and converts the sparse weights to BSR format with a block size of 256.
+    This command applies 90% sparsity to linear layers using 32x32 tiles, loads the model weights from model_299.pth, loads the ImageNet validation set located at the specified path, applies offline sparsification to the weights, and converts the sparse weights to BSR format with a block size of 32.
+It is recommended to set `--bsr`      the same as tile size.

 * Online sparsification without BSR:
   ```